 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Manchester Climate Change Agency's score of 0 is lower than 78% of the industry.
+Manchester Climate Change Agency's score of 20 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Manchester Climate Change Agency is not committed to any reduction initiatives we track.
+Manchester Climate Change Agency is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.